RamanLab/iCOMIC_doc/docs/usage.md

 `RNA-Seq` part allows you to identify the differentially expressed genes from RNA Sequencing data. iCOMIC integrates a combination of 2 aligners, 2 expression modellers and 2 differential expression tools along with the tools for Quality control.
 The tool MultiQC is incorporated to render comprehensive analysis statistics.

-`Aligners`:STAR, HISAT2
+1. `Aligners`:STAR, HISAT2

-`Expression modellers`:StringTie, HTSeq
+2. `Expression modellers`:StringTie, HTSeq

-`differential expression`:DESeq2, ballgown
+3. `Differential expression`:DESeq2, ballgown

 ##### 4.2.1.
 Input Requirements